-Jonathan Wilson is a Professor of Theatre and Drama in Loyola University’s Department of Fine and Performing Arts, where he teaches courses in Acting and Play Direction.
+Jonathan Wilson is a Professor of Theatre and Drama at Loyola University Chicago, where he teaches courses in Acting and Play Direction.
 During his tenure at the university, he has directed over 40 productions for the Theatre Department.
 Among the more recent productions are A Streetcar Named Desire (2012), Intimate Apparel (2009), Guys and Dolls (2008), A Midsummer Night’s Dream (2006), Joe Turner’s Come and Gone (2005), The Madwoman of Chaillot (2004), and A View from the Bridge (2001).
 In 2008, Professor Wilson was named Loyola’s Faculty Member of the Year.

 Professor Wilson is also actively involved as a stage director in the professional theatre in Chicago and around the country.
 In Chicago, his recent work includes The Bird Feeder Doesn't Know (2015) for the Raven Theatre, and Master Harold...and the Boys (Jeff Nominated, 2010) for the TimeLine Theatre.
 For the Pegasus Theatre, he directed Jitney (Jeff Nominated, 2007), Pantomime (Jeff Nominated, 2006), Two Trains Running (Jeff Award/Best Director, 2005) and Fraternity (Jeff Award/Best Director, 1990).
 For the Steppenwolf Theatre, he directed Playland (1994) and A Raisin in the Sun (1987).
 At the Touchstone Theatre, he directed Desire Under the Elms (1994) and Long Day’s Journey Into Night (Jeff Nominated, 1986).
 At the Court Theatre, Professor Wilson directed Pantomime (1993) and The Lion and the Jewel (l990).